Daraan/SquirrelFileParser/README.md

 # SquirrelFileParser Standalone v0.1
-Parser for .txt and .csv like files for the Squirrel language
+Read only parser for .txt and .csv like files for the Squirrel language.
+With various functions to access and extract data.

 This is an extraction of one of my scripts from https://github.com/Daraan/Dark-Squirrel-Scripts which works as standalone for the Squirrel language.